 Distribution or use of alcoholic beverages by students, regardless of their age, is prohibited at all times both on and off campus throughout the school year.
-It is not permissible to drink in public spaces off-campus under Norwegian law.
 Norwegian law prohibits the provision of (a) beer and wine to anyone under the age of 18 (b) spirits to anyone under the age of 20 - and makes clear it is illegal to consume alcohol in public spaces.
 Students must not store alcohol on campus.
 A first violation is taken seriously and will be handled on a case-by-case basis.
 Normally, a Rektor's Warning and a suspension are imposed, and the student's parents or guardians and National Committee are informed.
 A second breach of the alcohol policy may result in dismissal from the College.